 History: The patient presented with diarrhoea that lasted for 10 days and subsided completely (complete reconstitution of health).
 No laboratory test abnormalities were reported.

-Diagnosis: Enteritis

-System Organ Class: Gastrointestinal disorders Causal relationship with vaccine: Possible

-Time delta to 1st vaccination (days): 12 after first vaccination

-MedDRA: 10047700 Vomiting, 10012735 Diarrhoea

-Relevant medical conditions: HIV under ART with >500 CD4+ cells and virus below detection limit,
+Diagnosis: Enteritis AR/SAR: AR System Organ Class: Gastrointestinal disorders Causal relationship with vaccine: Possible Intensity: Moderate Time delta to 1st vaccination (days): 12 after first vaccination AR duration in days: 10 ICD: R11 MedDRA: 10047700 Vomiting, 10012735 Diarrhoea Age group: 55-59 years Relevant medical conditions: HIV under ART with >500 CD4+ cells and virus below detection limit, HBV, HDV Discussion of this case: The patient had diarrhoea for 10 days, as reported by the study centre.

-HBV, HDV

-Discussion of this case: The patient had diarrhoea for 10 days, as reported by the study centre.
-Diarrhoea and GI complaints are listed as potential side effects after MVA-BN vaccination.
+Diarrhoea and GI complaints were listed as potential side effects after MVA-BN vaccination.
 However, the symptoms only started 12 days after vaccination and the study centre reported that infections with HDV and HBV could also have played a causative role in this patient.
 The patient in question has a history of chronic hepatitis B and HIV infection, which were diagnosed several years ago.
 However, during the assessment for diarrhoea after vaccination, it was discovered that the patient had anti-HDV antibodies, and HDV PCR qualitative testing confirmed the presence of viral replication.
 While many infections with HDV are asymptomatic, the treating physician at the study centre concluded that the recent diagnosis of HDV co-infection could have also contributed to the episode of diarrhoea.
 Therefore, it is possible that both the recent HDV co-infection and the timing of symptom onset, which occurred 12 days after vaccination, played a causative role in this adverse event.

-4. Infections and infestations, 10000269 Abscess, 10024784 Localized superficial swelling, mass, or lump, L02.4
+4. Infections and infestations, 10000269 Abscess, 10024784 Localised superficial swelling, mass, or lump, L02.4